-It goes without saying that drinking more than moderate drinking guidelines on a regular basis is detrimental to one’s health.
+There are several negative consequences that can come if someone is drinking more than the moderate drinking guidelines on a regular basis which is detrimental to one’s health.

+The typical person will shed between 50- 100 hairs per day which can often be seen in a hair brush or in the shower.
 A multitude of reasons have been cited by researchers, along with an equally large amount of solutions as to why we lose our hair.
-However, it is generally agreed that the two major causes of hair loss are:
+It is generally agreed that the two major causes of hair loss are:

 Our hair is made up of 2 main components.

 These are the shaft and the root.
 Apart from that, it is vital to know that cells are formed at the root and will die out as time goes by, stimulating hair growth.

 In addition, our hair is like a tissue that requires constant nourishment in order to stay healthy and grow well.
 Poor self-care and nutrition habits are common deficits alcoholic’s experience which would lead to poor nourishment of their hair.

 Losing small amounts of hair is not something that you should concern yourself with and it is in fact, a very normal occurrence.

 Research and studies have shown that 10% of our hair is in a state of constant rest and has a possibility of falling off.
 The remaining 90% is kept in constant growth at an average rate of about 1 cm a month.